jsandler18/pdf_form/README.md

 # Fill PDF Forms
-A library to programatically identify and fill out PDF forms
+A library to programatically identify and fill out PDF forms.

+**WARNING**: This is a fork of the original "pdf_form" crate made by [jsandler18](https://github.com/jsandler18), including all improvements made by [malte-v](https://github.com/malte-v).

 ## Example Code
-### Read a PDF and discover the form fields
+Read a PDF and discover the form fields
 ```rust
 extern crate pdf_form;
 use pdf_form::{Form, FieldType};